futzu/SCTE35_threefive/speedtest.md

 user    0m2.880s
 sys     0m0.846s
 ```
-* We grep 'sap_type' because it appears in every SCTE-35 Cue, and only once, so we can count the nunmber of cues detected.
+* We grep 'sap_type' because it appears in every SCTE-35 Cue, and only once, so we can count the number of cues detected.

 ---